LizzyonGit/court_love/TESTING.md

 ### HTML validator
+No current errors in the [HTML validator](https://validator.w3.org/).
+Below I list some of the fixed issues.

 - Some issue came up about h2 tags on the **All lessons** page.
 This is because I adjust the heading content depending on which button is clicked, and I did not separate the h2 per category or place, so this resulted in either an empty h2 tag or a trailing h2 tag.
 So I fixed this with separate h2 blocks and added a class to display them on one line next to each other.
 So in case there is both a category and a place, there is a correct heading visible, that consists of two h2 blocks next to each other.

 - On the **My profile** page, I got an error about a duplicate id attribute, caused by the django widget handling the image upload.
 [Slack](https://code-institute-room.slack.com/archives/C026VTHQDNY/p1683142277576629) helped me to understand the issue, so I replaced the id "new-image" I set with a class of the same name, and updated the jQuery for this.
 This worked and the error dissapeared.